Courses > PhD Courses

 Contact

-All LNMB courses are on the Campus Utrecht Science Park.
+Location: All LNMB courses take place on the Campus Utrecht Science Park.

 Lecturers: Prof.dr.
 R.D. van der Mei (VU Amsterdam, CWI) and Dr. S. Kapodistria (Eindhoven University of Technology)